dynatrace-oss/opentelemetry-metric-java/README.md

 object, which will be added as additional dimensions to all data points.
 The `Attributes` interface represents key-value pairs.

-Dimension keys will be normalized, prior to be sent to the server.
+Dimension keys will be normalized and de-duplicated, prior to being sent to the server.
 Dimensions set on instruments will overwrite default dimensions if they share the same name after normalization.
 [OneAgent metadata](#export-oneagent-metadata) will overwrite